przemyslawpluta/node-youtube-dl/README.md

 If you're only interested in downloading only from youtube, you should consider using the other module.

-NO LONGER ACTIVELY SUPPORTED BY ME.

-I don't want to support this anymore, as I have to keep track with the latest youtube-dl, its changes, its workings with other extractors.
-It's hard to debug, I'd rather not do it.
-If you like this project and would like to maintain it, feel free to open an issue asking.

 # Usage
 ## Downloading videos